 - Some jewelers will charge a design fee up front, to cover their time and labor regardless of whether you decide to make the piece.
 Find out first if there is a charge to have a rendering drawn or if you are charged only upon having the piece made.

-- Ask for the expected timeframe for a custom piece to be made.
+- Ask for the expected time frame for a custom piece to be made – this is usually four to six weeks based on the design, the stone and the metal.
 Find out of there will be a rush fee if you need it sooner.
 Are there fees for having multiple preliminary designs made?

 - Get an itemization of the price.
 The jeweler should be willing to give you a firm estimate before starting on your custom piece.